-manufacturer's complaint procedure?
-15.2 June 2015 request of the API manufacturing No, provided that no portion of the batch left direct control of the company for sale or use.
-It must be clearly visible in the API site's Quality System as a return triggered by the API manufacturing site so this is clear in quality system trend reporting and in the Product Quality Review [ICH Q7, Sections 2.50, 15.13; and 15.14].
+No, provided that no portion of the batch left direct control of the company for sale or use.
+The return must be clearly visible in the API site's quality system as a return triggered by the API manufacturing site so this fact is clear in quality system trend reporting and in the product quality review (ICH Q7, paragraphs 2.50, 15.13, 15.14).

-16. CONTRACT MANUFACTURERS (INCLUDING LABORATORIES)
+P. Contract Manufacturers (Including Laboratories) (16)

-Date of Approval Questions Answers Does ICH Q7 preclude a contract manufacturer's independent quality unit from performing the main No. The original intent of Section 2.2 was to distinguish the main responsibilities (e.g., batch record review, review of non-conformances and investigations, sampling, testing, release or rejection of intermediate or API, etc.) of the independent quality unit from other departments within a company.
-16.1 June 2015 responsibilities as described in [ICH Q7, Section 2.22]?
-Contract manufacturers are expected to have an independent quality unit that meet the responsibilities defined in [ICH Q7, Section 2.2] for all activities performed.
-Given the potential complexity of outsourcing contract manufacturing arrangements, GMP responsibilities should be clearly defined between both parties in detail in a written agreement [ICH Q7, Section 16.12].
-However, the overall responsibility for API quality must not be delegated.
-June 2015 Which outsourced activities are covered by ICH Q7?
+16.1: Does ICH Q7 preclude a contract manufacturer's independent quality unit from performing the main responsibilities as described in ICH Q7, paragraph 2.22?

+No. The original intent of section II.B (2.2) was to distinguish the main responsibilities (e.g., batch record review, review of nonconformances and investigations, sampling, testing, release or rejection of intermediate or API) of the independent quality unit from other departments within a company.

+Contract manufacturers are expected to have an independent quality unit that meets the responsibilities defined in ICH Q7, section II.B (2.2) for all activities performed.

+Given the potential complexity of outsourcing contract manufacturing arrangements, GMP responsibilities should be clearly defined between both parties in detail in a written agreement (ICH Q7, paragraph 16.12).
+However, the overall responsibility for API quality must not be delegated.6

+16.2: Which outsourced activities are covered by ICH Q7?

 In the context of ICH Q7, contract manufacturing is the outsourced activity.
-The term 'outsourced activities', as defined and described in [ICH Q10, Section 2.7, Glossary], aligns with the description of 'contract manufacturer' in [ICH Q7, Section 16].
-16.2 ICH Q7 defines 'manufacture' as 'all operations of receipt of materials, production, packaging, repackaging, labelling, relabeling, quality control, release, storage, and distribution of APIs and related controls.'
-'Related controls' include any activities or services necessary to support production (e.g., maintenance, calibration, etc.).
+The term outsourced activities, as defined and described in ICH Q10, section III.G (2.7) and Glossary (section VI (5)), aligns with the description of contract manufacturer in ICH Q7, section XVI (16).

+ICH Q7 defines manufacture as "all operations of receipt of materials, production, packaging, repackaging, labeling, relabeling, quality control, release, storage, and distribution of APIs and related controls."

+6 See 21 U.S.C.
+351 ("the term 'current good manufacturing practice' includes the implementation of oversight and controls over the manufacturer of drugs to ensure quality, including managing the risk of and establishing the safety of raw materials, materials used in the manufacturing of drugs, and finished drug products.").

+"Related controls" include any activities or services necessary to support production (e.g., maintenance, calibration).
 ICH Q7 applies to any activities performed by the original manufacturer or the company that is performing the activity on behalf of the original manufacturer.

-16.3 June 2015 What is meant by 'where subcontracting is allowed' [ICH Q7, Section 16.14]?
-Subcontracting as used in [ICH Q7, Section 16.14] refers to the contract acceptor further contracting out a specific activity to another party (third party).
-This should only be done when the written and approved contract, as described in [ICH Q7, Section 16.12], specifically allows for such subcontracting.
-Even when subcontracting is allowed, the original contract giver should approve specific subcontracting before it occurs as stated in [ICH Q7, Section 16.14]. ------ ----------- --- ---
+16.3: What is meant by "where subcontracting is allowed" (ICH Q7, paragraph 16.14)?

+Subcontracting as used in ICH Q7, paragraph 16.14 refers to the contract acceptor further contracting out a specific activity to another party (third party).
+This should only be done when the written and approved contract, as described in ICH Q7, paragraph 16.12, specifically allows for such subcontracting.
+Even when subcontracting is allowed, the original contract giver should approve specific subcontracting before it occurs as stated in ICH Q7, paragraph 16.14.